 You and your friends are trying to get into a nightclub, but the club has a dress code that doesn't allow people wearing shorts to enter.
 Your friend is wearing shorts, so the bouncer won't let him in.
-You beg the bouncer:
+Begging, you ask the bouncer this.

 Can't you make an exception just this once?